-Norwegian startup WasteIQ is tackling the world’s 2-billion-tonne waste problem.
+Norwegian startup Carrot, previously known as WasteIQ, is tackling the world’s 2-billion-tonne waste problem.
 The company’s technology collects data at the place and time when rubbish is thrown away, generating valuable insights about what can be reused, repurposed and recycled.

 “We are much more than a waste technology.
 We are a resource technology.
 Our goal is to decrease the amount of waste with the insights we have,” says co-founder Tore Totland.

-Through its investor network, Nordea helped connect WasteIQ with venture capital firm Norselab, which decided to invest, and the startup is now preparing to scale and expand.
-Read Garbage tech: A race to turn waste into resources, and listen to the podcast with WasteIQ’s Totland.
+Through its investor network, Nordea helped connect Carrot with venture capital firm Norselab, which decided to invest, and the startup is now preparing to scale and expand.
+Read Garbage tech: A race to turn waste into resources, and listen to the podcast with Carrot’s Totland.

 Scanmetals: Striking gold with a circular economy business idea